keboola/connection-docs/manipulation/transformations/snowflake/index.md

 #### `_timestamp` system column

 A table loaded using *Clone Table* will contain all columns of the original table plus a new `_timestamp` column.
-This column is used internally by Keboola Connection to compare with the value of the *Changed in last* filter.
+This column is used internally by Keboola Connection for comparison with the value of the *Changed in last* filter.

 The value in the column contains a unix timestamp of the last change of the row, which is